 The palace of the Parliament is a must see when you go to Bucharest.
 It’s the world’s second largest administrative building, after the Pentagon.
 It’s also the most expensive administrative building and the heaviest building in the world.
 And honestly, when you visit it, you understand why the palace of the parliament holds all this records!
+I was really looking forward to my visit to the palace of the parliament in Bucharest!

 The palace of the Parliament was originally called People’s House.
 The construction of the Palace began in 1984, on the initiative of Nicolae Ceausescu, the Romanian dictator.
 His dream was to live in a tremendous palace (to show off), and to gather in this palace the presidency of the republic, the great national assembly, the council of ministers, and the supreme court.
 He didn’t have the opportunity to fulfill his dream, he was executed in 1989 not long before the end of the building.